ianyepan/ianyepan.github.io/_posts/2021-05-13-edge-collections.md

 There's no right or wrong answer here.
 For me, it's mostly the sites I came across and found interesting, but didn't have time to read at that moment.
-In other words, I use Collections as a place to "save sites for later" &mdash; kind of like the YouTube "Watch Later" feature, except for indexing websites.
+In other words, I use Collections as a place to "save sites for later" &mdash; kind of like YouTube's "Watch Later" feature, except for indexing websites.
 You can create multiple collections and organize them by topic, which is similar to having folders for your bookmarks.

 This brings us to the next question:

 ## Why don't I just use Bookmarks (i.e. Favorites)?